 Your child will quickly learn how to add up to sums of 14 with a game he can play all by himself.
-Using a deck of cards and his knowledge of addition, he'll strive to improve his score each and every time.
+Using a deck of cards and his knowledge of addition, he'll strive to lower his score each and every time.

 What You Need: